Tucker Carlson draws backlash after saying 17-year-old Kenosha shooting suspect "maintain[ed] order when no one else would"

 "Are we really surprised that looting and arson accelerated to murder?"
 Carlson said during his show on Wednesday night.
 "How shocked are we that 17-year-olds with rifles decided they had to maintain order when no one else would?"

-Carlson's endorsement of Rittenhouse's alleged actions received widespread backlash on social media, with many calling for Fox to fire Carlson.
+Carlson's words, seeming to rationalize or excuse Rittenhouse's alleged actions, received widespread backlash on social media, with many calling for Fox to fire Carlson.

 "He just justified murder," tweeted Nikole Hannah-Jones, creator of The New York Times' "1619 Project," sharing a clip from Carlson's broadcast.